gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/diversity_pluralism.md

 In the section entitled "Beyond Bricolage: Closeness to the Object", Papert and Turkle describe a study done by Lise Motherwell at the Hennigan School:

-> "She found she could capture children's stances towards the anthropomorphization of
-> the computer by distinguishing between two styles: relational and environmental.
-> Relational children treat the computer as much like a person as they can get away with,
-> while environmental children treat it like a thing.
-Three out of four girls in her study
-> were relational; three out of the four boys environmental."
+> "She found she could capture children's stances towards the anthropomorphization of the computer by distinguishing between two styles: relational and environmental.
+Relational children treat the computer as much like a person as they can get away with, while environmental children treat it like a thing.
+Three out of four girls in her study were relational; three out of the four boys environmental."

 We're interested in the gender correlation described here, but we're also interested in how these stylistic categorizations are not necessarily gender-specific.

-Describe an instance in which you approached computers in a(n)...
+Describe an instance in which you approached computers in a(n)…

-... _relational_ style, if you identify as male.
+… _relational_ style, if you identify as male.

-... _environmental_ style, if you identify as female.
+… _environmental_ style, if you identify as female.

 Which style do you tend to align with the most?